Leonidas I: Battle of Thermopylae

 Xerxes waited four days to attack, hoping the Greeks would disperse.
 Finally, on the fifth day the Persians attacked.
-Leonidas and the Greeks repulsed the Persians' frontal attacks for the fifth and sixth days, killing roughly 10,000 of the enemy troops.
+Leonidas and the Greeks repulsed the Persians' frontal attacks during the fifth and sixth days, killing roughly 10,000 of the enemy troops.
 The Persian elite unit known to the Greeks as "the Immortals" was held back, and two of Xerxes' brothers (Abrocomes and Hyperanthes) died in battle.
-On the seventh day (August 11), a Malian Greek traitor named Ephialtes led the Persian general Hydarnes by a mountain track to the rear of the Greeks.
-At that point Leonidas sent away all Greek troops and remained in the pass with his 300 Spartans, 900 helots, 400 Thebans and 700 Thespians.
+On the seventh day (11 August), a Malian Greek traitor named Ephialtes led the Persian general Hydarnes by a mountain track to the rear of the Greeks.
+At that point Leonidas sent away most of the Greek troops and remained in the pass with his 300 Spartans, 900 helots, 400 Thebans and 700 Thespians.
 The Thespians stayed entirely of their own will, declaring that they would not abandon Leonidas and his followers.
 Their leader was Demophilus, son of Diadromes, and as Herodotus writes, "Hence they lived with the Spartans and died with them."

 One theory provided by Herodotus is that Leonidas sent away the remainder of his men because he cared about their safety.
 The King would have thought it wise to preserve those Greek troops for future battles against the Persians, but he knew that the Spartans could never abandon their post on the battlefield.
 The soldiers who stayed behind were to protect their escape against the Persian cavalry.
-Herodotus himself believed that Leonidas gave the order because he perceived the allies to be disheartened and unwilling to encounter the danger to which his own mind was made up.
-He therefore chose to dismiss all troops except the Thebans, Thespians and helots and save the glory for the Spartans.
+Herodotus believed that Leonidas gave the order because he perceived the allies to be disheartened and unwilling to encounter the danger to which his own mind was made up.
+He therefore chose to dismiss all the troops except the Thebans, Thespians and helots and save the glory for the Spartans.

-Of the small Greek force, attacked from both sides, all were killed except for the 400 Thebans, who surrendered to Xerxes without a fight.
+Of the small Greek force, which was attacked from both sides, all were killed except for the 400 Thebans, who surrendered to Xerxes without a fight.
 When Leonidas was killed, the Spartans retrieved his body after driving back the Persians four times.
 Herodotus says that Xerxes' orders were to have Leonidas' head cut off and put on a stake and his body crucified.
 This was considered sacrilegious.

 Legacy

-Antiquity

-A hero cult of Leonidas survived at Sparta until the Antonine era (2nd century AD).
+A hero cult of Leonidas survived in Sparta until the Antonine era (2nd century AD).
+Leonideia (λεωνιδεῖα) were solemnities celebrated every year in Sparta in honour of Leonidas and only Spartans were allowed to take part.
+The contest was held opposite the theatre at Sparta where there were the two sepulchral monuments of Pausanias and Leonidas.

-Thermopylae monument
+Modern culture

 A bronze statue of Leonidas was erected at Thermopylae in 1955.
 A sign, under the statue, reads simply: "ΜΟΛΩΝ ΛΑΒΕ" ("Come and take them"), which was Leonidas' laconic reply when Xerxes offered to spare the lives of the Spartans if they gave up their arms.

-Another statue, also with the inscription ΜΟΛΩΝ ΛΑΒΕ, was erected at Sparta in 1968.
+Another statue, also with the inscription ΜΟΛΩΝ ΛΑΒΕ, was erected in Sparta in 1969.